massgov/mayflower-patternlab/README.md

     - Run `npm install -g gulp-cli` from your command line

 ### Installing
-Follow these steps to get up and running to *view* or *test* Mayflower.
+Follow these steps to get up and running to *browse* or *test* Mayflower.
 Developers should see our [Contribute](#contribute) section for directions on how to set up your repo for development and contribution purposes.

 1. Clone this repo `git clone git@github.com:massgov/mayflower.git`
 1. Move into the styleguide directory `cd mayflower/styleguide`